DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation

 In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to incorporate Self-training into semi-supervised controllable language generation and propose a novel and effective ST method.

 \item We demonstrate that DuNST explores a larger potential text space and extends the generalization boundary, providing a theoretical interpretation for our method.

-\item We conduct thorough experiments on three attribute-controllable generation tasks and manifest the superiority of DuNST in improving control accuracy with competitive quality of the generated text, further exploiting the capacity of powerful PLMs for NLG.
+\item We conduct thorough experiments on three attribute-controllable generation tasks and demonstrate the superiority of DuNST in improving control accuracy with competitive quality of the generated text, further extending the capacity of powerful PLMs for NLG.

 \end{itemize}